It was really quite mad.

 Cottam spoke fluent German and armed with bravado, an authoritarian attitude of importance, and the vague message, they actually succeeded in making it past several checkpoints of nervous soldiers, even getting a German motorcycle escort at one point.

-Having amazingly survived to this point, they eventually arrived at the large and heavily guarded bunker complex of the German 25th Army HQ and were admitted to see Gen. Blaskowitz HQ.
+Having amazingly survived, they eventually arrived at the large and heavily guarded bunker complex of the German 25th Army HQ and were admitted to see Gen. Blaskowitz.

-Late that same night, they had managed to strike a deal with the German forces in order to supply food to the citizens.
+Late that same night, they had managed to strike a deal with the German forces.

-On this day, in 1945, April 27th, these junior officers relayed the message back to their own HQ that they had astoundingly negotiated a truce with the Germans to allow food deliveries.
+On this day, in 1945, April 27th, these junior officers relayed the message back to their own HQ that they had astoundingly negotiated a truce with the Germans to allow food deliveries to the starving population.
 Mowat later said he thought they would either been promoted for their daring, or court-martialed for entering into basically unofficial negotiations with the German command.

-As it turned out, neither eventuality happened in spite of the fact that similar negotiations were taking place at the Supreme Allied Headquarters at the highest military level, but the two plucky Canadians had sealed the deal quickly, saving undoubtedly many Dutch lives.
+As it turned out, neither eventuality happened in spite of the fact that similar negotiations were taking place at the Supreme Allied Headquarters at the highest military level, but the two plucky Canadians had sealed the deal quickly on their own, thereby undoubtedly saving a great many Dutch lives.